About Trigana Air Service

 Midway through the flight, the crew turned up with a snack box for all of us.
 I thought they had forgotten all about us!

 Not bad for this airline.
 The cakes were tasty and this was one of the few positive aspects of this flight.

 Once the crew cleared the boxes and did the landing checks (at least they bother to), they were at the rear chatting away till the aircraft reached its parking lot.

 Landing at PKN was quite bumpy as it was raining at that time.
 Prior to that, I had not seen rain for quite a while as Singapore at that time was having a dry spell for more than a couple of weeks.
 So when I got off the plane, it was slightly cooler than usual.

-PKN airport is very small, there is only 2 parking lots in the tarmac.
-At that time, there wasn't any planes as the traffic to this airport had very little traffic.
+PKN airport is very small, there are only 2 parking lots in the tarmac.
+At that time, there weren't any planes as the traffic to this airport had very little traffic.
 At this time of writing this trip report, Trigana Air was operating the ATR-72 and Boeing 737-400 while Kal Star Aviation operated the Boeing 737-500 to this airport.